Are you ready to enjoy the foods you once loved without discomfort or pain?

 What type of post-treatment care will I require?

-It is normal to experience some discomfort, including bruising and swelling following a dental implant procedure.
-However, inflammation and pain may be managed with over-the-counter medications or hydrocodone.
-You may be asked to eat only soft foods until the surgical site heals.
+Dr. Zeitlin uses wholistic products such as StellaLife and DentaMedica to ensure a better, faster, less painful recovery for our patients.
+However, It is normal to experience some discomfort, including bruising and swelling following a dental implant procedure.
+Inflammation and pain may be managed with over-the-counter medications or hydrocodone.
+You may also be asked to eat only soft foods until the surgical site heals.